Preparing for your appointmentBy Mayo Clinic Staff

 What you can do in the meantime

-If you've eaten something containing milk, and you're experiencing mild allergy symptoms, taking an antihistamine medication may lessen your discomfort.
-But, be on the lookout for more-severe symptoms that might require medical attention.
-If you or your child has any symptoms of an anaphylactic reaction, seek emergency medical care immediately.
+If you're having mild allergy symptoms from eating something that contained milk, taking an antihistamine medication may lessen your discomfort.
+Watch for more-severe symptoms that might require medical attention.
+If you or your child has symptoms of anaphylaxis, seek emergency medical care.

 - Jarvinen-Seppo KM.
 Milk allergy: Clinical features and diagnosis. http://www.uptodate.com/home.
 Accessed April 2, 2014.